derekn4/PillClassification/README.md

 - The "id2label" and "label2id" dictionaries are used to map class indices to labels and vice versa
 - The "ignore_mismatched_sizes" parameter is set to True to handle images with different sizes during training.

-- Optimizer Initialization: The AdamW optimizer is used for training the model.
-It's initialized with the model's parameters and the specified learning rate (lr).
+- Optimizer Initialization: The **AdamW optimizer** is used for training the model

 - Training Configuration: Several hyperparameters are defined for training:
   - num_epochs: The number of training epochs (set to 10).